MarcelloCalza/Fear_Generalization/README.md

 The PyMC models are in the model_definitions module.

-(The analysis code in the Analysis folder, the data processing in Data_Processing (original repository rds file needed), the code for the simulation is in the Simulation folder.)
+(The results analysis code is in the Analysis folder, the data processing code is in Data_Processing, the code for the simulation is in the Simulation folder.)